Health is an important consideration for international students arriving in the UK as services may differ from those offered in other countries.

 We offer an occupational health service on campus where you can access help and advice on managing any health issues that may affect your ability to study.
 The service also provides details on access to local NHS GPs.

-For help with any additional needs you may have, you can get advice from our Disability Support Office.
+For help with any additional needs you may have, you can get advice from our Disability Advisory and Support Service.